How Much Can You Negotiate Off a New Build House?

 Get a Snagging Survey

 A snagging survey is a survey that is designed for new build properties.
 Your surveyor will inspect the property and land.
-If the property has not been built, they will inspect the architectural blueprints and building materials.
+They will inspect the architectural blueprints and building materials if the property has not been built.

 Your surveyor will write a report highlighting potential issues that could impact the property over time.
 The average cost of a snagging survey is £450.